schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## High-res Boomer

-A bored executive administrative assistant manages a instructor at a anteroom.
+A bored executive administrative assistant manages an instructor at an anteroom.

 ## Sentient Locality